florianbeer/hactar/README.md

 ## Usage
 * Save this shell script to e.g. `/usr/local/bin/hactar` and make it executable: `chmod +x /usr/local/bin/hactar`

-* Create a new file called `/etc/hactar.excludes`and list all directories and/or filtermaps you don't need in your backup (see `rsync` manpage for details).
+* Optionally, create a new file called `/etc/hactar.excludes`and list all directories and/or filtermaps you don't need in your backup (see `rsync` manpage for details).
 My excludes contents:
 ```
 /backup